Chart Color Schemes

 Infrastructure

-Charters Towers has emerging levels of nearby infrastructure activity, ranking in the 37thth percentile nationally
+Charters Towers has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects that may impact this region.
-Key projects are Renew Charters Towers, Grand Secret Estate, Queensland Inland Freight Route (Mungindi to Charters Towers), and Goldtower Central.
-The following details those likely most relevant.
+AreaSearch has identified four projects likely to impact the area: Renew Charters Towers, Grand Secret Estate, Queensland Inland Freight Route (Mungindi to Charters Towers), and Goldtower Central.

 Professional plan users can use the search below to filter and access additional projects.